 Not every change must be processed through a post-judgment modification; post-judgment issues can often be worked out through mediation or alternative methods of reaching a viable resolution.
 When it’s necessary to modify parenting plans, to make modifications to child visitation, time-sharing arrangements, or financial agreements that are part of a permanent, binding judgment, it’s important to have experience and expertise on your side.

 The individual requesting a modification needs to file a Supplemental Petition to Modify Child Support.
 This form is used when you are asking the court to change a current court-ordered child support obligation.
 This is then served on the other spouse.
 Financial disclosure is required from both sides.

-Each county is slightly different with their procedures.
+Each county is slightly different with its procedures.
 It helps to have expert legal counsel before and during the modification process.
-A child support attorney can offer advise and answer questions regarding the entire process.
+A child support attorney can offer advice and answer questions regarding the entire process.

 If alimony was awarded in the original judgment, it can generally be modified, according to the specific type of alimony that was awarded.
-There are conditions that must be met.
-Substantial changes in income may affect either party, whether in ability to pay the original amount or the recipient may no longer need the support.
+Some conditions must be met.
+Substantial changes in income may affect either party, whether in the ability to pay the original amount or the recipient may no longer need the support.

 The process involves qualifying for a modification.
 There are extensive financial disclosure requirements.
 It may very well be worth consulting with an experienced family law attorney to help advise you of your options and how to move forward.

-Hunter Law will help you consider all your options in proceeding with a post-judgment modification and find the most effective path to deliver the right result.
-Whether the best way forward is mediation and mutual agreement or a court challenge, Hunter Law will deliver their full support.
+Hunter Law will help you consider all your options in proceeding with a post-judgment modification and find t